raganwald-deprecated/homoiconic/2013/02/prototypes.md

 That's different from a true classical language, where the class is a special kind of object that creates new instances.

-### javascript has prototypes

-What about prototypes?
-Well, again JavaScript differs from a "classical" system like Ruby.

-In JavaScript, prototypes are also objects, but unlike a classical system, there are no special methods or properties associated with a prototype.
+How does JavaScript define the bahaviour of instances?
+JavaScript doesn't have a special syntax or special kind of object for that, it has "prototypes."
+Prototypes are objects, but unlike a classical system, there are no special methods or properties associated with a prototype.
 Any object can be a prototype, even an empty object.
 In fact, that's exactly what is associated with a constructor by default:

 ```javascript
 function Nullo () {};